oat-sa/extension-tao-task-queue/README.md

 > When SqsQueueBroker is used, please make sure that "**oat-sa/lib-generis-aws**" is included in the main composer.json and you have
 > generis/awsClient.conf.php properly configured.

+#### Weight
+A Queue can have a weight.
+If multiple Queues are in use, this weight will be used for randomly select a Queue to be consumed.
+For example, if QueueA has weight of 1 and QueueB has weight of 2, then QueueB has about a 66% chance of being selected.

 ### Worker component